 What happens if I apply 3-5 days before the start date of an English language course?

-We usually don’t recommend applying with such a short notice, however, if it is unavoidable, our Admissions team will do all they can do to give priority to your application.
-Application processing for a student holding an EU passport is between 2-4 working days.
+We usually don’t recommend applying with such a short notice, however if that is the case our team will do all they can do to give priority to your application.
+Application process for students holding EU passport is between 2-4 working days.

 Can I book a one-week English language course?

 How many students are there in each class?